gramps-project/gramps-web-docs/docs/contribute.md

 ## Help improve the documentation

-The documentation site you're looking at is hosted [on Github](https://github.com/gramps-project/web).
+The documentation site you're looking at is hosted [on Github](https://github.com/gramps-project/gramps-web-docs).
 Contributions to improve it are highly welcome.
 Just submit a pull request to that repository.

 ## Contribute to backend development (Python)

-If you are a Python programmer, contribute to the development of the [Gramps Web API](https://github.com/gramps-project/gramps-webapi/), which is the backend powering Gramps Web.
+If you are a Python programmer, contribute to the development of the [Gramps Web API](https://github.com/gramps-project/gramps-web-api/), which is the backend powering Gramps Web.
 See [Backend development](../dev-backend) for instructions on how to get started.

 ## Contribute to backend development (Javascript)

-If you are a web programmer, contribute to the development of [Gramps.js](https://github.com/gramps-project/Gramps.js/), which is Gramps Web's responsive frontend.
+If you are a web programmer, contribute to the development of [Gramps Web's responsive frontend](https://github.com/gramps-project/gramps-web/).
 See [Frontend development](../dev-frontend) for instructions on how to get started.

 ## Contribute to the Sync addon (Python)